backstage/backstage/docs/features/software-catalog/descriptor-format.md

 An [entity reference](#string-references) to the owner of the component, e.g.
 `artist-relations-team`.
 This field is required.

-In Backstage, the owner of an Template is the singular entity (commonly a team) that bears ultimate responsibility for the Template, and has the authority and capability to develop and maintain it.
+In Backstage, the owner of a Template is the singular entity (commonly a team) that bears ultimate responsibility for the Template, and has the authority and capability to develop and maintain it.
 They will be the point of contact if something goes wrong, or if features are to be requested.
 The main purpose of